DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 Firstly, I think we should have some knowledge of Linux system logs and file structure which can help us better to search for useful information which we can base on to analyse what happened in target machine.
 If your system or server has been suffered from the cyber attack, go check the system log and you will find some clues.

-The system log is managed by a service called `syslog`:<br>`/var/log/boot.log` : Records the events that occur during the boot process of the system, which is the information displayed during the POST process of the Linux system.<br>`/var/log/lastlog`  ：Record the time of the last successful user login, login IP and other information.<br>`/var/log/secure`    ：Linux system security log, recording user and workgroup deterioration, user login authentication.<br>`/var/log/btmp`        ：Record users, time and remote IP address of Linux login failure.<br>
+>  The system log is managed by a service called `syslog`:<br>`/var/log/boot.log` : Records the events that occur during the boot process of the system, which is the information displayed during the POST process of the Linux system.<br>`/var/log/lastlog`  ：Record the time of the last successful user login, login IP and other information.<br>`/var/log/secure`    ：Linux system security log, recording user and workgroup deterioration, user login authentication.<br>`/var/log/btmp`        ：Record users, time and remote IP address of Linux login failure.<br>

+> **/bin**- contains all the binaries for the OS
+> **/sbin**: System binaries
+> **/boot**: all the stuff needed for booting the system
+> **/cdrom**: for mounting CDs
+> **/dev**: All the mounted devices come under this like hard disk partitions which are called sda1,sda2 etc
+> **/etc**: It is a folder which contains all system-vide application files which are system specific not the user specific like apt.
+> **/lib/lib32/lib64**: are folders where libraries are saved for system required software.
+> **/media/mnt**: both are more or less same if you mount a device or connect a pen drive on a computer with linux OS the system automatically mounts the device in the media folder while if you manually mount a device it is done using mnt.
+> **/opt**: It is the folder which contains all optional files like optional applications or software which you want to use.
+Manually installed software by vendors reside here.
+Self written application resides here.
+> **/proc**: It contains all the processes running on the system.
+Pseudo files.
+Use process ID PID to check all the processes with this ID.
+All cpu info of CPU can be find out.
+> **/root**: User home folder but root permission is required.
+> **/run**: It contains all the processes running on RAM so as and when the system shuts down the data stored here goes which means this folder is empty when we turn ON the system.
+> **/sys**: system files, similar to run directory so on boot time nothing is stored there.
+> **/tmp**: temporary folder so if something crashes in between while running any application you can get the recent copy of your work here.
+Mostly empty when you reboot the system.
+> **/usr**: All the applications used by user will be installed here while bin folder contains all the application used by the system to do maintenance.
+Non essential applications are stored here.
+So the bin, sbin and lib inside the usr folder contain their essential files and libraries.
+> **/var**: it contains all the logs and crashes for system and many aplications.
+It is always expected to grow whenever you run the system.
+> **/home**: User specific information just like My Documents in windows.
+>
+> For more information, please click [here](https://doherasyang.github.io/2019/12/19/Digital-Forensics.html)https://www.youtube.com/watch?v=HbgzrKJvDRw

 For some commericial operating system like `Debian` and `Ubuntu`, they use `/var/log/auth.log` to store the stores logs from the pluggable authentication module (PAM), including successful logins, failed login attempts, and authentication methods.